-The one withthe invisible car and the surfing scene.Die Another Day is the 20th James Bond film and stars Pierce Brosnan in his last appearance as the character.As per usual for 007, the film opens with a botched mission in which Bond is betrayed and beaten up.
+The one withthe invisible car.Die Another Day is the 20th James Bond film and stars Pierce Brosnan in his last appearance as the character.As per usual for 007, the film opens with a botched mission in which Bond is betrayed and beaten up.
 This time, the North Koreans get the honour.
-Freed via a prisoner exchange after 14 months of torture, Bond is aghast to learn his freedom was purchased at the cost of his adversary, a war criminal named Zao, walking off scot free.
+Freed via a prisoner exchange after 14 months of torture, Bond is aghast to learn his freedom was purchased at the cost of his adversary, a war criminal named Zao, walking scot free.
 Discharged by MI-6 and receiving a predictably chilly reception from M, Bond becomes a rogue agent and resumes hunting for his quarry.Following Zao's trail leads him to Gustav Graves (Toby Stephens), a wunderkind entrepreneur who's made a fortune in blood diamonds and is building some kind of space-based sunlight reflector which in no way resembles a death ray.The film holds many vignettes to previous Bond outings, such as Brosnan playing the 'loose cannon' in the tropics (Licence to Kill), Halle Berry exiting the water in slow-mo (Dr. No), a diamond-encrusted sky laser (Diamonds Are Forever), and action scenes bordering on self-parody (Moonraker).

 Die Another Day provides examples of:

 Adaptation Name Change: Elements of the film story were based upon Fleming's original novel Moonraker.
 As confirmed by Rosamund Pike in her DVD commentary, her character Miranda Frost was originally named Gala Brand, which was the name of the Bond girl in the original book.
 Graves, meanwhile, is based upon the original novel's version of Sir Hugo Drax.